Skip to main content

 Uruguay (Artigas)

-Uruguayan specimens are prized for their rich color saturation and well-defined, intricate banding patterns.
-Found in the same volcanic deposits that produce the famous Uruguayan amethyst geodes.
+Uruguayan specimens have rich color saturation and well-defined, intricate banding patterns.
+Found in the same volcanic deposits that produce Uruguayan amethyst geodes.

 Physical Properties